bware7/nfl-streaming-pipeline/README.md

 ## How It Works

 ### Producer (`nfl_producer.py`)
-1. Reads play-by-play data from CSV file
+1. Reads play-by-play data from CSV file (Ravens-Bills Week 1, 2025)
 2. Converts each row to JSON format
 3. Streams messages to Kafka topic `nfl_events` with 1.5s delay
-4. Simulates real-time game progression
+4. Simulates real-time game progression of a 41-40 thriller

 ### Consumer (`nfl_consumer.py`)
 For each incoming message: